 Scenic Drives Near Franklin

 For the afternoon, we took a tasting tour through the Williamson County countryside.
 We stopped for suds at Curio Brewing Co. and Mill Creek Brewing Co, enjoyed BBQ at Original Martin’s BBQ Joint (of Diners, Drive-ins, and Dives fame).
-There was even tasting at H Clark Distillery Distillery, which was interesting because Mr. Heath Clark’s day job is an attorney who was instrumental in getting the Tennessee craft distillery bill passed which help create the Tennessee Whiskey Trail.
+There was even tasting at Company Distilling, which was interesting because Mr. Heath Clark’s day job is an attorney who was instrumental in getting the Tennessee craft distillery bill passed which help create the Tennessee Whiskey Trail.
 Ironically, they don’t use the Lincoln County Process (charcoal mellowing), so they don’t actually make Tennessee Whiskey.
 They do make a delightful black and tan and some mighty fine gin along with their Tennessee Bourbon.